politicalwatch/politicalwatch.es/content/en/participa.md

 IBAN: ES20 2100 3284 5113 0035 6362
 ```

-Don't forget to specify the concept **Donation** and, in case you want, specify the project of Political Watch where you would like your contribution to go.
-[Contact us](mailto:info@politicalwatch.es) to answer any question you have.
+Don't forget to specify the concept **Donation** and, in case you want to, specify the Political Watch project you would like your contribution to go to.
+[Contact us](mailto:info@politicalwatch.es) with any questions you may have.
 </md-content>